dressupdarling/dressupdarling/README.md

 # 💫 About Me:
-I can program in Rust, Python and assembly.<br>Mostly into competative programing however still work on some projects
+I can program in Rust, Python and assembly.
+Also do comepative programing and do projects.

 # 💻 Tech Stack: